csae1152/FarmHandSqubs/README.md

 1. Running the following standalone sbt comand in the console window to enter the interactive mode.

-2. Start the glassfish server using the start comand.
+2. Start glassfish server at local port using the start comand.

 3. Run the jacoco by jacoco:cover within Java, but with quirk.